Russia: Female Judo Star Pulls Vladimir Putin To Floor

 “I just love everything new.
 I enjoy learning new things.
 The process itself gives me great pleasure,” Putin’s personal website reads.
 The Russian president is a fan of sports, and enjoys skiing, playing ice hockey, hunting, fishing, horse-riding, and whitewater rafting.

 But judo has a special place in his heart, according to the Kremlin‘s official website.
-According to Putin, judo teaches shills and abilities that are “essential” for every successful politician and leader.
+According to Putin, judo teaches skills and abilities that are “essential” for every successful politician and leader.

 Vladimir Putin was pulled to the floor by a female judo star and cut his finger during a sparring session for the cameras https://t.co/Lp849ZODEl